wasmerio/wasmer-pack/doc/tutorial/01-hello-world.md

 Once you've installed those tools, you'll want to create a new account on [wapm.io][wapm-io-signup] so we have somewhere to publish our code to.

-Running the `wasmer login` command will let you authenticate your computer with WAPM.
+Running the `wapm login` command will let you authenticate your computer with WAPM.

 ## The WIT File